 As a simultaneous interpreter working at the highest levels of the EU for ten years, my ability to interpret any speaker on any topic in real time was built on an intuitive basic appreciation for mental excellence.
 But mental excellence – the ability not to cope with but to actually thrive in the unknown and in the face of difficulty – is not something that is exclusive to those working in high-level fields.
 Clarity of mind, mental freedom and the ability to navigate life and work with ease, regardless of personality, background or current challenges (whether financial, family, personal or professional), are built into the human mind and are available to all.

 But more significantly, they are a crucial aspect of high performance and success.
-It always fascinates me that the same people who try to convince me that a revved-up, busy mind is necessary and even responsible given the complexities of life will always say the exact opposite when explaining how to get the highest performance out of their car or expensive phone.
+Often the same people who are convinced that a revved-up, busy mind is necessary and even responsible given the complexities of life will say the exact opposite when explaining how to get the highest performance out of their car or expensive phone.
 An accurate understanding of mental excellence is a simple, fundamental and currently entirely overlooked aspect of the education system and world of business and leadership.
 Only when we stop looking to achieve mental health as some kind of far-off destination, and instead look to understand the very in-built, universal, nature of it, will we be able to make any sustainable and tangible progress in society.
 Helping people understand how to actually move beyond a pre-existing but invisible foundation of mental health into a broader understanding of mental excellence is the only way to create a new generation of leaders and ordinary citizens who are resilient, creative, resourceful and mentally agile in the face of anything.

 At Susan Andrewes Consulting Ltd, we work with leaders and individuals who are interested in understanding how the mind is built not just to thrive but to excel.
 If you would like to experience and operate from mental clarity, or you are a leader who is interested in developing a culture within your team, organisation or school that is built on mental excellence, please contact us.